Vietnam Sleeper Train Guide: What to Expect on a a Vietnam Overnight Train

 If the train doesn’t go exactly where you need it to go, you can easily take a bus or taxi from the train station to the smaller towns (for example, there is no train station in Hoi An, so you would take the train to Da Nang then take a bus or taxi to Hoi An).

-How do You Buy Vietnam Sleeper Train tickets?
+How do I Buy Vietnam Sleeper Train tickets?

 It is easy to book Vietnam Sleeper Train tickets and there are several ways of doing it!